logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 ###### Shipping with Rsyslog

-Most Unix systems these days come with pre-installed rsyslog, which is a great light weight service to consolidate logs.
+Most Unix systems these days come with pre-installed rsyslog, which is a great lightweight service to consolidate logs.

 You can configure rsyslog to monitor a single log file or directory and ship them over to Logz.io over TLS.
 For directories, all the first level files are monitored.